Students are funding diplomas through the freelance economy

 The freelance economy is totally helping students pay for college.

-Call it whatever you want – freelance economy, gig economy or on-demand economy – this sector keeps on growing and now makes up 40% of the U.S. workforce (up from 31% in 2005).
+Call it whatever you want – freelance economy, gig economy or on-demand economy – this sector keeps on growing and could potentially make up 43% of the U.S. workforce by 2020 (up from approximately 35% in 2016).
 Those ages 18 to 34 are leading the charge with working these jobs according to Beyond.

 U.S. News reported that the gig economy (that’s what they call it), with services from Uber and DoorDash, has helped students earn extra cash between classes and chip away at student loan debt.